pipalacademy/pipalhub/Readme.md

 There are some easy-install scripts that can be used to setup the node with all dependencies that will be needed to run the server.

-See the [section on adding users and packages](#adding-users-and-packages) after setup for how to add users or pip dependencies.
+After setting up the node, see the section on [adding users and packages](#adding-users-and-packages) for next steps.

 ### Easy install